toeverything/blocksuite/packages/docs/working-with-block-tree.md

 # Working with Block Tree

 In previous examples, we demonstrated how a `page` collaborates with an `editor`.
-In this document, we will introduce the basic structure of the block tree within a page and the common methods of controlling the block tree in an editor environment.
+In this document, we will introduce the basic structure of the block tree within the `page` and the common methods for controlling it in an editor environment.

 ## Block Tree Basics